Glossary of Telescope Terms:

 Maksutov or Maksutov-Cassegrain: A telescope type using lenses and mirrors to produce the image.
 They are expensive but very effective when made well.
 They are recommended for planetary and Lunar observation particularly.
 These are expensive telescopes with good capabilities, usually with high focal ratios.

 Maksutov-Newtonian: A design of telescope using a corrector plate and spherical primary.
-These are good quality, expensive telescopes, not to be confused with Catadipotric-Newtonians, which are generally cheap and nasty.
+These are very good quality, expensive telescopes.

-Meniscus Lens: In a Maksutov or Cassegrain telescope the light first encounters a glass lens at the front of the tube.
-This slightly modifies the direction of the light so that the spherical primary will focus it correctly.
-The secondary of a Maksutov is a silvered 'spot' on the back surface of the meniscus.
+Meniscus Lens: In a Maksutov or Maksutov/Cassegrain telescope the light first encounters a glass lens at the front of the tube.
+THis is a single piece of optical glass with two different radius curvs on the surfaces.
+The surface nearest the eyepiece is less curved than the front surface making the lens thicker at the rim than the center.
+As light passes through this meniscus lens it slightly modifies the direction of the light so that the spherical primary will focus it correctly.
+The secondary mirror of a Maksutov is a silvered 'spot' on the back surface of the meniscus.
+A very clever design and an effective planetary telescope.

 Mounting: This is the means by which the telescope is supported and directed to view objects.
 There are many kinds.
 The most commonly found are: the German Equatorial, The simple AZ, the Dobsonian AZ and the Fork.